anipalur/gce-a-levels-bot/.github/PULL_REQUEST_TEMPLATE.md

 Make sure to update package.json and package-lock.json accordingly.
 -->

+None.

 ## 🏷️ Type of Change

 <!-- Put an 'x' in all boxes that apply. -->

-- [ ] Bug fix (non-breaking patch that fixes an open issue).
+- [ ] Bug fix (non-breaking patch that fixes an open issue)
-- [ ] New feature (non-breaking change that adds new functionality).
+- [ ] New feature (non-breaking change that adds new functionality)
-- [ ] Breaking change (fix or feature that breaks existing functionality).
+- [ ] Breaking change (fix or feature that breaks existing functionality)
-- [ ] Documentation or repository configuration change.
+- [ ] Documentation or repository configuration change
-- [ ] Other change.
+- [ ] Other change

 ## 🗄️ Related Issues